polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 </div>
 ```

-Notice, the UI isn't all that marvellous, but to keep the tutorial relevant to only SignalR and
+The UI isn't going to win a design contest, but to keep the tutorial relevant to web sockets,
-web sockets, we'll ignore this.
+we'll ignore the UI for now.
 If you wish to create a better UI you might benefit from reading up
-about Angular Material.
-However, if you saved your above HTML file, you've now got a couple of
+on [Angular Material](https://material.angular.io).
+If you saved your above HTML file, you've now got a couple of
 compiler errors.
 This is because we are using fields on our `AppComponent` class that still doesn't
 exist.
 Modify your _"app.component.ts"_ file to resemble the following.